 Making your own compost is a practice that helps the environment through recycling waste.

-Compost is also an excellent way to create the organic matter that is crucial for proper plant growth.
+Compost is also an excellent way to create organic matter that is crucial for plant growth.

-Thanks to your compost, you’ll be able to feed and fertilize your plant beds without spending a dime…
+Thanks to your compost, you’ll feed and fertilize your plant beds without spending a dime… With today’s trend of going local, making your own compost is even more relevant!

 - Compost and its uses explained